FlamingKeyboard/TabLocker/README.md

 ## Features

-- **Tab Management**: Save all open tabs, restore individual tabs or entire sessions
+- **Secure Tab Management**: Save and restore your tabs with local encryption
-- **Security**: All data is encrypted locally using AES-256-GCM via the Web Crypto API
-- **Privacy**: No cloud storage or external services - all data stays on your device
-- **Compression**: Uses LZString to compress data before encryption for efficient storage
+- **Privacy-Focused**: All data is stored locally, nothing is sent to any server
+- **Memory Savings**: Free up browser memory by saving tabs you're not using right now
+- **Drag and Drop**: Easily reorder tabs within and between sessions
+- **Full Dashboard**: Access a dedicated dashboard page for better tab management
-- **Export/Import**: Export and import your saved tabs as encrypted files
+- **Export/Import**: Share your saved tabs between devices or create backups
-- **Search**: Find saved tabs by title or URL
+- **Search**: Quickly find tabs across all your saved sessions
+- **Star Sessions**: Mark important sessions for quick access

 ## Technical Details